-The FiiO FH5 is their new hybrid quad driver top of the line In-Ear Monitor.
+The FiiO FH5 is their new hybrid quad driver top-of-the-line universal In-Ear Monitor.
 It is priced at $269.99.

 Disclaimer: The FiiO FH5 sent to us for the purposes of this review is a sample and does not have to be returned.
 Thank you to FiiO for giving us this opportunity.

 Note, this review follows our new scoring guidelines for 2020 which you can read up on here.